-Postponed due to lockdown: Miss Fisher: The Exhibition@ Ripponlea Estate (9 July-31 January 2021)
+Miss Fisher: The Exhibition@ Ripponlea Estate (3 December-late May 2021)

-Miss Fisher returns to Rippon Lea estate in Melbourne with brand new costumes from her big screen adventure.
+Miss Fisher returns to Rippon Lea estate in Melbourne on Thursday 3 December with brand new costumes from her big screen adventure.
+The exhibition would have opened on 9 July but for the pandemic lockdown.

-Miss Fisher originally graced our screens in the popular television series Miss Fisher’s Murder Mysteries on ABC TV, was based on the best-selling series of books by Kerry Greenwood, and fast became a global fan favourite.
+Miss Fisher originally graced our screens in the popular television series Miss Fisher’s Murder Mysteries on ABC TV, was based on the best-selling series of books by Sisters in Crime founding member, Kerry Greenwood, and fast became a global fan favourite.

 Simon Ambrose, CEO of the National Trust, said the latest instalment in the Miss Fisher story by Every Cloud Productions welcomes back fans to where it all began.